timmyd7777/SSCore/README.md

 - **_SSTLE:_** Routines for reading satellite orbital elements from TLE (Two/Three-Line Element) files, and computing satellite position/velocity from them using the SGP, SGP4, and SDP4 orbit models; and vice-versa.
 - **_SSUtilities:_** A few useful string manipulation, angle conversion, and other utility functions that are not present in standard C++11.
 - **_SSVector:_** Classes for converting points between spherical and rectangular coordinates, and for performing vector arithmetic operations.

+**VSOP2013 and ELPMPP02**

+The **VSOP2013** folder contains C++ code for two classes which implement the [VSOP2013 planetary ephemeris](ftp.imcce.fr/pub/ephem/planets/vsop2013) and [ELPMPP02 lunar ephemeris](ftp://cyrano-se.obspm.fr/pub/2_lunar_solutions/2_elpmpp02/).
+These classes can use the original VSOP/ELP ephemeris data files for full precision.
+They also contain truncated versions of these ephemeris series, embedded directly in the C++ code.
+These truncated, embedded versions are up to 100x smaller and faster than the original series, yet provide sub-arcsecond agreement with the full-precision series across their entire timespan, from the years -4000 to +8000.

+By default, these classes are compiled to use the embedded series.
+You can strip out the embedded series by `#define VSOP2013_EMBED_SERIES 0` and `#define ELPMPP02_EMBED_SERIES 0` at the top of VSOP2013.hpp and ELPMPP02.hpp, then recompiling.
+This will make your compiled code several MB smaller.
+But then you will need to download the VSOP2013 and ELPMPP02 series files, and read them at runtime, to get valid computations.

+JPL's DE ephemeris files are much faster than VSOP/ELP, but much bulkier: JPL DE431 requires a 2.3 GB file to cover the same 12,000-year timespan of VSOP2013.
+So, by default, SSCore uses DE438 for planetary computations from 1950 to 2050; and uses VSOP2013/ELPMPP02 outside those years.

+You can build a version of SSCore without any dependency on VSOP2013 or ELPMPP02.
+Just remove those source files, then `#define USE_VSOP2013 0` at the top of SSPlanet.cpp.
+The resulting code will use JPL DE438 when available, and fall back to Paul Schlyter's (fast, but not terribly accurate) formulae when DE438 is not available.

 **Coding Style Standards**